ankschoubey/old-blog/_posts/2020-08-05-copying-features.md

 ### This can be because the product they are copying from
 - is from another geographic location
-- or another market like they serve only premium customers
+- or another market.
+Eg: they serve only premium customers
 - or the company is so big that they don't care if they are copying someone else.
-Money is all that matters.
+  - Money is all that matters.
+  - They have legal teams ready if something goes wrong.

 ### Copying sometimes is okay